KevinKierLo/KevinKierLo/README.md

 I'm an Electronics Engineering graduate from the **Polytechnic University of the Philippines** with a strong interest in **cloud computing, networking, and cybersecurity**.

-Currently building my technical skills through hands-on labs, projects, certifications, and self-learning focused on **AWS, Linux, networking, cybersecurity, and IT infrastructure**.
+Currently building my technical skills through hands-on labs, projects, and self-learning focused on **AWS, Linux, networking, cybersecurity, and IT infrastructure**.

 ---